ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 **Software Tools**
-- Git, Github, RStudio, Tidyverse, [palmerpenguins](https://github.com/allisonhorst/palmerpenguins)
+- Git, Github, RStudio, Tidyverse, [palmerpenguins](https://github.com/allisonhorst/palmerpenguins) (an R package created by one of our sponsors)

 **Progress**